jmqd/simul/README.md

 ![](./readme-assets/cafe-example-queued-durations.png)

-This is a code example for generating the above, from `main.rs`:
+This is a code example for generating the above.

 ``` rust
 use plotters::prelude::*;